ouspg/SecurityEngineering/Week2_Banking_and_Payments/README.md

 ```

-Take a look at the code for the [banking application](bank.py) and find out at least three major points where the
+(Optional) Take a look at the code for the [banking application](bank.py) and find out at least three major points where the
 development has gone terribly wrong.
 Summarize in a few sentences to what type of attacks could the application be
 vulnerable to or what major security flaws it has: